TheCacophonyProject/classifier-pipeline/README.md

 Will save to <path to saved model>/tflite/converted_model.tflite
 - Can test running new model by using `python3 tfliteconvert.py -m <path to tf lite model>` -r`
 - Can test save weights into model file new model by using  `python3 tfliteconvert.py -m <path to saved model> -w <weights to use> -f`

+## Neural Compute Conversion
+- Will need the intel tools from `https://www.intel.com/content/www/us/en/developer/articles/guide/get-started-with-neural-compute-stick.html`
+- Tested on Inceptionv3 models `python3 ~/intel/openvino_<VERSION>/deployment_tools/model_optimizer/mo_tf.py --saved_model_dir <Path to dir with weights saved to saved_model.pb> --input_shape [1,<width>,<height>,3]``
+- Make sure to also copy the metadata.txt to go with this converted file, this should be renamed to the same as te converted model .txt, by default it saves as saved_model.xml so metadata.txt should be copied to saved_model.txt